filteredwaterdev/true-ai-export/README.md

 project.
 Rather than downloading a file, they open a print-optimised document in a new browser tab and trigger the print dialog.
 From there, select your printer or choose "Save as PDF" to save locally.
+You can also then save those pages for more simply formatted serif or sans-serif HTML than the styled output of the specific HTML script.

 Two typeface options are provided: